mathspp/mathspp/pages/02.blog/lsbasi-apl-part3/item.en.md

 So without further ado, here's what you could be doing to make sure you understand everything:

+ - make without (`x~y`) work on the major cells of its left argument, instead of only accepting `x` that are vectors -- this is an extension to the current `x~y` implementation and shouldn't break existing code;
+ - make a distinction between `⍳5` and `⍳,5` so that `⍳,5` returns 5 1-item vectors instead of 5 scalars -- this also needs `,` to be implemented;
  - add the dyadic operator atop `⍤`, which is fairly similar to `∘` and `⍥` so it should't be a problem;
  - add more primitive functions:
    - scalar ones, like `∨`, `∧`, `⍱` and `⍲`, for example;